 How do I apply?

-Applications for mentoring will open in the summer.
-To be the first to know please sign up below and we’ll email you in mid-August with details on how to apply.
+Applications for mentoring will open on the 9th of September and will close on the 30th September.
+Please sign up below and we’ll email you when applications open with details on how to apply.
 If successful, you will be matched up and invited to meet your mentor in January 2020.

 How we’ll keep you safe